lucaKnobloch/FakeNewsOfTheDay/docs/TechnologieGuide.md

 # Technologies

-The introduces tools can also be used locally but come with additional dependencies so it is not recommended.
+The introduces tools can also be used locally but therefor additional dependencies are needed which are described in the requirements file.

-But still within the docker-containers can be looked and trigger processes manually.
+The more convenient idea is to have a look inside the docker container and trigger or manipulate files within there manually.

 ## ElasticSearch